phen0menon/hexo-with-express/README.md

 <p align="center"><b>Connect Hexo with Express.js and develop fast, simple and flexible websites</b></p>

 ## Quick Start
-1. Make sure that you have Node v8 or above installed.
+1. Make sure that you have Node.js v8 or above installed.
 2. Clone this repo using `git clone https://github.com/phen0menon/hexo-with-express.git`
 3. Move to the appropriate directory: `cd hexo-with-express/blog`.<br />
 4. Run `npm install` in order to install dependencies.<br />